mattermost/mattermost/doc/config/smtp-email-setup.md

 ## SMTP Email Setup

 In some product evaluation setups email is intentionally bypassed using a `ByPassEmail=true` option.
-This option allows account creation and system operation without having to set up an email service (email verification is bypassed).
+This option allows account creation and system operation without having to set up an email service (e.g. no email verification is required for account creation).
+This also means neither email notifications nor password reset by email are available.

 To enable email, turn this option off by setting `ByPassEmail=false` and configuring an SMTP email service as follows: